gavinsimpson/esa-advanced-vegan-2016/proposal.md

 10 minimum, 30 maximum.

 ### Requested scheduling
-Sunday (August 7th) morning, 8:30--11:30am.
+Sunday (August 7th) morning, 8:00--11:30am.

 ### Any additional A/V equipment (standard A/V setup is a screen, LCD projector, and laptop)
 We will need the standard setup, as well as wifi access for all participants.

 ### Room set-up desired: theater, conference, hollow square, rounds, other
-Conference set-up or rounds.
+Classroom set-up or rounds.
 Good access to electricity is required for each table as participants will be using laptops throughout.

 ### Food and beverage requests
 No food or beverages requested.